 If you look closely, most of the lightweight Linux distribution we listed here is based on Debian Linux.
 It is truly the “Universal Operating System”.
 Modern Linux Desktop Environments like GNOME 40+, and KDE Plasma with Systemd init systems are no longer compatible with older hardware.
 Also, as technology progresses, more software complexity is introduced, requiring higher-end systems.

 That said, I hope you get some idea about which lightweight Linux distributions to choose for your old laptop or PC from this list.
 Each of them serves different tastes and needs with one goal: to revive your older systems.
 So, take your pick.

 Some image credit: Respective Linux Distributions

-This article, Top Ten Lightweight Linux Distributions of 2022, is filed under the Top Ten List.
+This article, Top Ten Lightweight Linux Distributions, is filed under the Top Ten List.